 - Removing debris is appealing to the eye and improves curb appeal.

-Removing leafs from the property does improve the curb appeal of your property.
+Removing leaves from the property does improve the curb appeal of your property.

-When the focus is on lawn health, you do not have to rake up every last fallen leaf but the majority should be removed from your lawn.
-If you do not care about a few stray leafs and want to keep your grass healthy, then rest assured a few leftover leaves can’t hurt your lawn.
+When the focus is on lawn health, you do not have to rake up every last fallen leaf, but the majority should be removed from your lawn.
+If you do not care about a few stray leaves and want to keep your grass healthy, then rest assured a few leftover leaves can’t hurt your lawn.